Quzeir/fpga-washing-machine-fsm/README.md

 This project implements an FPGA-based automatic washing machine controller using a Finite State Machine (FSM) in Verilog HDL.
 The system controls the full washing cycle including filling, washing, rinsing, spinning, and fault handling.

+## 🧠 How it works
+The system transitions through:
+READY → FILL → WASH → RINSE → SPIN → READY

+Fault condition:
+→ Goes to FAULT state and stops system

 ## ⚙️ System Architecture

 The controller is designed using FSM with the following states: